-Special Condition No. 4 requires construction related responsibilities to further ensure that impacts to water quality are minimized.
-Special Condition No. 4(a) requires that all drilling equipment be staged and operated from the bridge deck or roadway to avoid fuel, oil, and other hydrocarbon products associated with heavy equipment from entering the waters of the Van Duzen River.
-Additionally, Special Condition No. 4(b) requires that no construction debris or waste be placed or stored where it may be subject to entering river waters.
+Special Condition No. 6 requires construction related responsibilities to further ensure that impacts to water quality are minimized.
+Special Condition No. 6(a)

+requires that all drilling equipment be staged and operated from the bridge deck or roadway to avoid fuel, oil, and other hydrocarbon products associated with heavy equipment from entering the waters of the Mad River.
+Additionally, Special Condition No. 6(b) requires that no construction debris or waste be placed or stored where it may be subject to entering river waters and specifies immediate response to accidental discharges that may occur as well as reporting requirements.